typescript-literales

 // respond("perhaps"); // Error: Type '"perhaps"' is not assignable to type 'Answer'.

-Literal types can also be used in the definition of more complex custom types, providing greater control over the values of object properties.
+Literal types can also be used in the definition of more complex custom types, providing greater control over object property values.

 type Status = "started" | "in progress" | "completed";